 At the core of MariaDB is our ability to deliver a secure and scalable service that protects the confidentiality, integrity and availability of our customers’ data.

 MariaDB utilizes an end-to-end security strategy that enables us to deliver a world-class service while protecting customer data.
 Below are some of the major controls we leverage to secure our cloud service infrastructure:

 MariaDB teams must go through an IDENT proxy and jump server requiring multi-factor authentication (MFA) in order to perform maintenance and support operations on behalf of customers.

 MariaDB Enterprise Server is preconfigured for production environments, including default security parameters to remove remote root access and all anonymous access.

 MariaDB SkySQL is hosted on service providers (Google Cloud Platform (GCP) and Amazon Web Services (AWS)), which operate data centers in accordance with security best practices.
-SkySQL deploys customer databases within a private Kubernetes cluster – which is contained within its own virtual private cloud (VPC) to ensure customer data is fully isolated.
-SkySQL database access is restricted to whitelisted IP addresses with encrypted connections via firewall rules.
+SkySQL offers options for single tenant or multi-tenant deployments based on service tier.
+SkySQL database access is restricted to allowlisted IP addresses with encrypted connections via firewall rules.

 MariaDB Enterprise Server includes replication and clustering for high availability (HA), as well as the MariaDB MaxScale database proxy to enable automatic failover.